 It is also said that the inspiration for ćevapi comes from oriental koftas, but the Bosnians have adjusted it to meet their preferences for flavor and texture.
 It’s all up for debate depending on where you live.
 In any case, these skinless sausages are delicious.

 Ćevapi can be found in almost any part of Bosnia-Herzegovina, and it is an indigenous work of Bosnians.
 True Balkan food. Ćevapi has been part of the traditional diet in Bosnia-Herzegovina for several hundred years – and now you can make it at home with this super easy cevapi recipe.

 Ćevapi is made with two simple ingredients: spices and meat.

-However, it is not all about Bosnian ćevapi -it is said that the most famous ćevapi are from Sarajevo, Travnik and Banja Luka and you can also find them all over Croatia and others parts of Eastern Europe.
+However, it is not all about Bosnian ćevapi -it is said that the most famous ćevapi are from Sarajevo, Travnik and Banja Luka and you can also find them all over Croatia and Serbia and other parts of Eastern Europe.
 The difference is in the way of baking and serving.
 Some contain more or less fat, some have a dressing, and all of them come in a different size.

 The real Bosnian sausage is unthinkable without onion.
 You can like it or hate it, but cevapi are always served with onions that are raw and without special seasonings.
 You may have come across some different ways of serving it, like ćevapi with cheese, veggies or even mushrooms, but that way of serving it is not traditional.
 Actually, to most Bosnians is blasphemous!

 To make good cevapi, you need to have quality meat (ask your butcher to mince it for you if you can not do it yourself) and use more than one kind of meat.

 Authentic recipes call for a mixture of beef and lamb meat.
 If you choose only one type of meat, you can end up with cevapi that is too dry or that doesn’t hold its shape.
 Therefore, the ideal mix is of the two above-mentioned types of meat (or even add in pork!)